 - principles for integrated care partnership engagement with health overview and scrutiny committees.

-- Integrated care partnerships will be expected to publish an initial interim strategy by December 2022 which will align and influence integrated care board five-year joint forward plans in April 2023.
+- Integrated care partnerships may wish to publish an initial interim strategy by December 2022 if they want to align and influence integrated care boards' first five-year joint forward plans.

 - The NHS Confederation has worked closely with The Department for Health and Social Care, NHS England and the Local Government Association in the development of these publications and provided opportunities for our members to feedback their views on what these documents should achieve.
 We are pleased to see members' feedback reflected in the guidance.

 From 1 July 2022, all 42 integrated care systems (ICSs) across the country became legal entities, with statutory responsibilities to deliver for their local populations.
 Legally, ICSs comprise two core parts: an integrated care board (ICB), the budget-holding body, and an integrated care partnership (ICP), a broader coalition of partners within the system, to join up planning and delivery.

 The ICP will be required to produce an integrated care strategy to set the strategic direction for health and care services across the whole geographic area of the ICS, including how commissioners in the NHS and local authorities can deliver more joined-up, preventative, and person-centred care for their local population.
 The ICB and its partner trusts have a duty to prepare a joint forward plan (JFP), to set out how they will arrange and/or provide NHS services to meet their populations physical and mental health needs.
 Systems are encouraged to use the JFP to develop a shared delivery plan for the integrated care strategy and joint local health and wellbeing strategy (JLHWS), that is supported by all partners across the system.